juliepierides/Pigmentur/README.md

 - In order to fill the whole world with color, each level must be completed.
 - There will be an introduction level that will present each mechanic with simple obstacles.
 - There will also be 5-6 other levels that will force the player to think creatively, using the various mechanics/colors that he/she collects throughout the levels.

-Alpha 4/7

-Controls:
--A and D or left and right arrrow keys for left and right -Space for jump
--S to absorb a color from the color rift
--Blue (Double Jump)
-	-Space twice
--Yellow (Dash)
-	-Space
--Red (Glide)
-	-Hold Space while you fall
--Green (Wall Jump)
-	-Use Space to jump from wall to wall

--E to swap colors between fairy and fox